gonzalo-bulnes/production-ready/identify_and_start_isolating_side_effects.md

 - Can I precisely predict the result of executing some code?
 - If I were to execute the same code multiple times, would it always return the same values? (e.g. `sing_birthday_song('Alice', 44)` _vs_ `check_weather_outside()` or `roll_fancy_dice(12)`)

 If the answer to any of those questions is "no", then there is likely a side-effect somewhere in the function.
-This is not an exhaustive list, but that's the idea.
+This is not an exhaustive list, but it should give you a rough idea.

 How to start isolating side-effects?
 ------------------------------------